Table of Contents

 Kojic acid has been used in beauty and personal care products for quite some time now, but how does it really fare against the rest of the whitening products out there in the Philippine market?

-To find out more about the kojic acid craze, we’re taking a closer look at one of the very first products that introduced the trend to the country, the Original Kojic Acid Soap.
+To find out more about the Kojic acid craze, we’re taking a closer look at one of the very first products that introduced the trend to the country, the Original Kojic Acid Soap.

 WARNING: Always test new products on a small patch of skin and wait 24 hours to see if irritation occurs.
 For face products, test on your neck.
 For body products test on your arm.
 The Original Kojic Acid Soap is good for the face and body, so test on both your neck and arm.
 If you have any questions or concerns regarding your skin type and the product, please consult with a dermatologist.